BytemarkHosting/byteback/README.md

 You can now set "byteback-backup"  on a daily cron job to start backing up the server on a regular basis.

-Without any further options this will copy every file from the root downwards, excluding anything not on the same filesystem, i.e. kernel-based virtual filesystems (/proc, /sys etc.) network filesystems (NFS, SMB) and tmpfs or loopback mounts.
-To specify which filesystems to backup, add them to /etc/byteback/sources, one per line.
+Without any further options this will copy every file from the root downwards.

-It currently excludes /var/cache/apt/archives, /swap.file and
+It currently excludes /tmp, /var/tmp, /var/cache/apt/archives, /swap.file and
 /var/backups/localhost which (on Bytemark systems) do not need to be part of any backup.
 To specify which locations are excluded, add them to /etc/byteback/excludes, one per line.
+The filesystems /dev, /proc, /run and /sys are always excluded.

+It is possible to configure a full rsync filter by creating the file /etc/byteback/rsync_filter, which is parsed to rsync via the --filter flag.
+Note that excludes on the command line take precedence, unless the filter starts with an exclamation mark, which resets everything.
+If you do this, you'll need to specify /proc, /sys, etc manually.
+See the rsync manpage for more information about filters.

 When the backup has completed successfully, the server will take a snapshot so that the client can't alter the backups, and then "prune" the backup